 FBA Prep And Long Term Storage

 Amazon is a beast.
 They pull in sales of over $51 billion dollars a year with a net profit of $1.6 billion.
 They’re lucrative because they are always innovating.
 Amazon’s most recent venture promises to prep your stuff.
 The company now offers a full range of packing services called FBA (Fulfillment by Amazon) Prep.
-But are they really the best option out there for your business?
+But are they really the best 3PL companies out there for your business?
 And do they have your best interests in mind?

 What is FBA Prep?